-When it comes to finances in general there’s really two groups you can fall into.
-There may be more, but for the this topic let’s assume you fall into one of these to categories:
+When it comes to finances, in general, there’s really two groups you can fall into.
+There may be more, but for this topic let’s assume you fall into one of these two categories:

 - The first group of people are mainly concerned with monthly cash flow.

 They’re willing to pay a little bit more over the course of several years in an effort to control their monthly outflow of money.

 With expenses across the board generally increasing all while trying to keep some in savings and investments this is what most people try to do these days.